jonleewh/DSA4264-Project/technical-report/technical_report.md

 - Alignment scores are similarity-based and should not be interpreted as causal measures of programme effectiveness.
 - The STEM scope classification is rule-based and inherits the limitations of department-level labeling.
 - Changes in labour-market language over time may reduce comparability if the framework is not periodically refreshed.
+- Job data was only taken from **MyCareersFuture**, and doesn't include other job descriptions from portals like Careers@Gov and LinkedIn.

 Ethical considerations to add: